paycoreio/docs/docs/getting-started/platform-overview.md

 ### Dashboard

-The **Dashboard** is the PayCore.io application.
+The **Dashboard** is the {{custom.company_name}} application.
 It allows you to create and configure your payment and payout gateways, provide access to your team members and assign them roles, and so on.

 All you have to do is log in with your credentials and you can start setting up your provider accounts and related settings.
-This would be the quickest way to kick start billing with PayCore.io.
+This would be the quickest way to kick start billing with {{custom.company_name}}.

-You could always decide to switch to PayCore.io's API for handling your payment needs.
+You could always decide to switch to {{custom.company_name}}'s API for handling your payment needs.
 Learn more about the Dashboard [here](/products/dashboard/)

 ## APIs and Client Libraries

-PayCore.io provides HTTP-based RESTful APIs that allow your application, system, product or service to interact with our system.
+{{custom.company_name}} provides HTTP-based RESTful APIs that allow your application, system, product or service to interact with our system.
- To know more, take a look at [PayCore.io's API documentation](/integration/api-references/) and detailed [client library integration instructions](/integration/).
+ To know more, take a look at [{{custom.company_name}}'s API documentation](/integration/api-references/) and detailed [client library integration instructions](/integration/).

 ## Callbacks

-Use callbacks to notify your site or your application of events that happen inside PayCore.io, such as payment status update, recurring charges, and so on.
+Use callbacks to notify your site or your application of events that happen inside {{custom.company_name}}, such as payment status update, recurring charges, and so on.
 Implement callbacks to handle events when using our APIs to customise your customer's experience when specific events occur.
 Learn more about callbacks and how to configure them [here](/integration/callbacks/).

 ### Hosted Payment Page